AureLey/P7-Bilemo/README.md

 ```
 php bin/console lexik:jwt:generate-keypair
 ```
-Your keys will land in config/jwt/private.pem and config/jwt/public.pem
+Your keys will land in config/jwt/private.pem and config/jwt/public.pem, an error can be triggered without Openssl on the computer

 ## Launch local server
 ```